JBlitzar/stor/JOURNAL.md

 Anyways this was mostly just a whimsical thing I did.

-I also added mounting holes!!
+I also added mounting holes!! had to shift the microsd holder a bit to the right and redo those traces but otherwise yeah.
+They are m3 holes.

 ![](doc/holes.png)